Kirstjen Nielsen jeered at by protesters while dining at Mexican restaurant

 Nielsen was seen sitting quietly and later, talking on the phone in the video posted by the group, as protesters booed and peppered her with questions.

-"Aren't you a mother too?"
+"Aren't you a mother, too?"

 "How do you sleep at night?"

-Note: CORRECTION: This story has been updated to give the correct name of the restaurant where Nielsen was dining.